-The Agency's total assets for 2016 exceeded its liabilities by \$1,308,017.
-The total capital assets are \$656,256 net of depreciation.
-The capital assets owned by the Agency include the lots purchased within the Legacy Crossing District.
+The Agency's total assets for 2017 exceeded its liabilities by \$1,235,348.
+The total capital assets are \$679,420.
+The capital assets consist of land, infrastructure for water, sewer, curbs and sidewalks, street lighting, and paving.

 Outstanding Debt.
-At the end of fiscal year 2016, the Agency had total outstanding bonded debt of \$374,000 as noted on page 32.
+At the end of fiscal year 2017, the Agency had total outstanding bonded debt of \$347,000 as noted on page 31.
 These bonds are limited obligations of the Agency for the Legacy Crossing District.
 Additional information on the Agency's long-term debt can be found in Note 6 in the notes to the financial statements.